-In the development of control software for transport and other cyber-physical systems, safety is a major challenge to achieve (Lee, 2008).
+In the development of control software for transport and other cyber-physical systems, safety is a major challenge to achieve [25].
 Particularly, one has to analyze the software for compliance with spatiotemporal properties like guaranteeing a sufficient safety distance between devices at all times.
 This is mostly achieved by intensive and costly testing of the software for functional and quality of service attributes.
-To ease the analysis effort, we supplement traditional test-based development by applying a model-based software engineering technique.
+To ease the analysis effort, we supplement traditional testbased development by applying a model-based software engineering technique.
 Its formal semantics facilitates the use of automatic model-checking and provers that can detect flaws in the control software.
 Since we perform the checks on the models and not on the later code, these flaws, which might be sources for violations of spatiotemporal properties, are discovered early making the overall development process more cost effective than plain system testing.

-As a model-driven development tool, we chose Reactive Blocks (Kraemer et al., 2009).
+As a model-driven development tool, we chose Reactive Blocks [24].
 It provides the ability to reuse and share building blocks.
 Further, Reactive Blocks enables us to simulate data and control flows, to model check the building blocks for functional correctness, and to create executable code automatically.
-Moreover, we use BeSpaceD (Blech and Schmidt, 2014), which enables the verification of spatiotemporal properties in safety-critical systems.
-It has been deployed in several applications implemented with Reactive Blocks and simulated in the Java software environment, e.g., (Han et al., 2015; Herrmann et al., 2016).
+Moreover, we use BeSpaceD [4], which enables the verification of spatiotemporal properties in safety-critical systems.
+It has been deployed in several applications implemented with Reactive Blocks and simulated in the Java software environment, e.g., [14, 17].